 Category

 “The best and most universal thing everybody can do is be informed,” says Sara Pratley, our Senior Vice President of Global Intelligence at AlertMedia.
 With threats escalating around the world, many of them impact businesses—if not directly, then indirectly.
-Can you name all of the threats potentially putting your employees and operations at risk?
+Can you name all the potential threats to your employees and operations?

-Below, we’ll provide a framework for the threat assessment process and discuss how you can use this analysis to protect your employees, facilities, and critical infrastructure.
-We’ll also explore tools—like a fill-in-the-blank threat assessment template—and strategies for more effectively monitoring, identifying, and communicating about threats that may impact your organization.
+Below, we’ll provide a framework for the risk assessment process and discuss how to use this analysis to protect your employees, facilities, and critical infrastructure.
+We’ll also explore tools—like a fill-in-the-blank risk assessment template—and strategies for more effectively monitoring, identifying, and communicating about threats that may impact your organization.

 GET THE REPORT